sehrgutesoftware/splitflap/docs/v2/Assembly.md

 ![](https://github.com/user-attachments/assets/f07657e3-4ea5-4ef0-93bb-16fd3e7befe7)

-![Gently bend the flap to insert it](https://github.com/user-attachments/assets/1f73f79f-cba4-466a-91da-10aa7d61e9e3)

 To install a flap, let it rest between your index and middle fingers, and press on the middle with your thumb to bend the flap.
 Insert one of the flap’s pins into the flap drum, then carefully align the other pin and gently release pressure from your thumb to insert the second pin as the flap unbends.

+![Gently bend the flap to insert it](https://github.com/user-attachments/assets/1f73f79f-cba4-466a-91da-10aa7d61e9e3)
+> Gently bend the flap to insert it

 Repeat with the next 51 flaps, making sure to confirm the ordering as you do so.